Unstructured-IO/unstructured/docs/source/index.rst

 ---------------------

 :doc:`installing`
-  How to install the ``unstructured`` library
+  Instructions on how to install the ``unstructured`` library on your system.

+:doc:`getting_started`
+  Check out this section to learn about basic workflows in ``unstructured``.

+:doc:`bricks`
+  Learning more about partitioning, cleaning, and staging bricks, included advanced usage patterns.

 :doc:`examples`
-  Examples of how to use the library to parse different document types
+  Examples of other types of workflows within the ``unstructured`` package.

 ..
 Hidden TOCs